napari/napari/docs/guides/magicgui.md

 ## magicgui and type annotations

-`magicgui` uses [type hints](https://www.python.org/dev/peps/pep-0484/) to infer the appropriate widget type to display a given function parameter (or, in the absense of a type hint, the type of the default value may be used).
+`magicgui` uses [type hints](https://www.python.org/dev/peps/pep-0484/) to infer the appropriate widget type for a given function parameter, and to indicate a context-dependent action for the object returned from the function. (in the absense of a type hint, the type of the default value will be used).
 Third party packages (like `napari` in this case) may provide support for their types using [`magicgui.register_type`](https://napari.org/magicgui/usage/types_widgets.html#register-type).
-This is how using the type annotations described below lead to "actions" in napari.
+This is how using the type annotations described below lead to widgets and/or "actions" in napari.

 ```{important}
 All of the type annotations described below *require* that the resulting widget